NCAR/geocat-comp/README.md

-GeoCAT-comp is the computational component of the [GeoCAT](https://geocat.ucar.edu/) project.
-GeoCAT-comp provides implementations of computational functions for operating on geosciences data.
-Many of these functions originated in NCL and were translated into Python with the help of GeoCAT-comp; however, developers are welcome to come up with novel computational functions for geosciences data.
+GeoCAT-comp is the computational component of the [GeoCAT](https://geocat.ucar.edu/) project. eoCAT-comp provides computational functions for operating on geosciences data.
+Many of these functions originated in NCL and were translated into Python in GeoCAT-comp; however, developers are welcome to suggest novel computational functions for geosciences data.

 # Documentation